Keeps vs Hims: Which hair loss treatments are better?

 Photo by Innerbody Research

 Generic for Propecia, finasteride is what’s known as a 5-alpha reductase inhibitor.
 Normally, 5-alpha reductase allows your body to convert testosterone to dihydrotestosterone (DHT).
 DHT is the form of testosterone that fuels male pattern baldness.
-By reducing the presence of the enzyme that allows for the creation of DHT, finasteride effectively removes the cause of male pattern baldness from the equation.
+By reducing the presence of the enzyme that allows for the creation of DHT, finasteride effectively blocks one major component of male pattern baldness from the equation.

 • Taking a pill requires less effort than applying a medication topically to your scalp.

-• Though more expensive than minoxidil, it’s still more affordable than other options like surgery.
+• Though more expensive than topical minoxidil, it’s still more affordable than other options like surgery.

-• Finasteride works for an even broader group of men than minoxidil.
-Studies show it stops hair loss at the crown in four out of five men.
+• Studies show that oral finasteride stops hair loss at the crown in four out of five men.
 Two-thirds of men with a receding hairline see their hair loss stop completely, while two-thirds of men altogether experience good hair regrowth.

 Keeps and Hims each offer 1mg tablets of finasteride in its prescriptions.
-A dose of 5mg is also common in clinical trials, but when studying the effects of finasteride on benign prostatic hyperplasia (BPH).
-The scariest numbers regarding side effects and potential complications from long-term androgen deficiency come from studies evaluating the 5mg dose, which doesn’t apply to hair loss.
-The scientific community indicates that the 1mg dose is significantly safe for the vast majority of men.
+A dose of 5mg is more widely studied in clinical trials, but these studies are specifically evaluating finasteride for the treatment of benign prostatic hyperplasia (BPH).
+The most significant numbers regarding side effects and potential complications from long-term androgen deficiency come from studies evaluating the 5mg dose, which is not offered by Keeps or Hims.
+In general, the medical community suggests that the 1mg dose is usually safe for the vast majority of men.

 Topical finasteride option

 Hims used to be alone in offering a topical finasteride spray that combines it with a 6% minoxidil solution.
-For men who are more interested in a minoxidil treatment for fears regarding oral finasteride’s side effects, this may be a way to get the best of both worlds.
-Keeps recently added a similar combination to its catalog, but it contains a 5% minoxidil solution — 1% less than Hims.
-It’s also a gel and not a spray, which makes it a little less convenient.
+For men who are fearful regarding oral finasteride’s side effects, this may be a way to still reap some of finasteride’s benefits.
+Keeps recently added a similar combination to its catalog that contains a 5% minoxidil solution rather than the 6% offered by Hims.
+It’s also available as a gel or foam and not a spray, which makes it a little less convenient.

-Studies continue to come out regarding topical finasteride use, including one that found nearly identical results to oral finasteride in several key parameters with less than 1/100th the plasma concentration.
+Studies continue to come out regarding topical finasteride use, but some small early studies suggest that it may have similar effects as oral finasteride with fewer side effects.
+In fact, one study showed nearly identical results to oral finasteride in several key parameters with less than 1/100th the plasma concentration.
 That means you can get just as much efficacy from the topical application without anywhere near as potent a risk for sexual side effects.

 To provide your prescription, both Keeps and Hims give you your initial doctor’s consultation for free.
 Between the two, however, Keeps has a slight price edge over Hims for oral finasteride.
 And since the medicines and the doses are the same, Keeps takes top honors in this category.